rgehrsitz/Pulsar/docs/Directory-Structure.md

 Example implementations and use cases.

 **Contains:**
-- Sample rule definitions
+- Sample rule definitions (YAML files)
-- Configuration examples
+- Configuration examples (YAML files)
-- Demo implementations
+- Shell scripts to demonstrate running the compiler

 **Guidelines:**
+- Only include source files (YAML, scripts) in version control
-- The `output` directories are temporary and regenerated during test runs
+- All output directories are excluded from version control and regenerated during test runs
 - Keep examples simple and focused on demonstrating specific features
 - Include clear documentation on how to run each example
+- Use the README.md files to explain the purpose and usage of examples

 ### TestData
 Test data used for validation and testing.